 - Jason says: If you hold one end of the rod with a vise, the dremel can cut these rods very quickly.
 However, most of the cutting blades have a pretty large kerf.
 Cutting to about 5.75" and then sanding to fit worked pretty well for me.
 Make sure to use a mask (at least N95) and safety glasses while using the dremel.
 Carbon dust can make your soft tissues pretty unhappy.

 Note: Casting the mold only requires one set of walls.
 However, it's highly recommended to laser cut 2 sets because a mistake while gluing can make pieces unusable.
 The instructions in this document will assume you are cutting 2 sets.

 - Walls (4x each)

 - Cut one hole first to test fit your rod

-- Stick a piece of 0.010" fiberglass to the aluminum foam in one of Arul's drawers in the file cabinet using solder mask, let it dry.
+- Stick a piece of 0.010" fiberglass to the aluminum foam in one of Arul's drawers in the file cabinet using solder mask, place a weight on top, and let it dry overnight.

 - Make sure the fiberglass is larger than the aluminum foam.
 (We don't want to get silicone into the aluminum foam)

 - Also, more fiberglass makes the daughter-mold molding easier.

 - Even though the solder mask's bottle says the cure time is one hour, it turns out to be more like 3 or 4.